Audi Commercial, Superbowl XLVII (short version)

 eyes fixed on the object of your desire,

-the girl in
+the girl in the tiara.

 Her back is turned.